 Real Life.
-A lot of people give up on life.
+Many people give up on life.
 They feel overwhelmed by the things happening around them.
 But it is still too early to give up.
-Things will always change for the better.
+Something will always change for the better.
 If it doesn’t, it means that it is not the end.

 Persevere.
 Hold on.
-It will eventually be alright.
+It will eventually be all right.

 8. Let your actions speak for themselves.

 The good players I play with often are quiet in-game.
-They don’t talk a lot of trash.
-They just play.
+They don’t talk much trash.
+They play.
 They let their game show what other players compensate for by trash-talking.
-Sure, some love to brag, but still, their gameplay back it up.
+Sure, some love to brag, but still, their gameplay backs it up.

 Real Life.
 Don’t lift your own chair.
 Just do your job.
-Let others notice your hard work and lift you up.
+Let others notice your hard work and lift you.
 Words can be empty unless backed up by actions.

 9. Don’t judge a person by their skin.

-During hero selection, especially in draft picks, sometimes, you have to adjust.
+Sometimes, you have to adjust during hero selection, especially in draft picks.
 Though not everyone will be willing to do it, you should try.
-How many times have we witnessed a marksman party when no one wants to compromise?
+How often have we witnessed a marksman party when no one wants to compromise?
 It is just plain pride and can suck out the fun.

 Real Life.
-We don’t have control over our boss, over our government, our economy, and other people.
-What we do have control over is our selves.
-When in stressful situations, it is best to keep calm and look for opportunities that you can control.
+We don’t have control over our boss, government, economy, and other people.
+What we do have control over is ourselves.
+It is best to keep calm in stressful situations and look for opportunities to control.
 Things like the way you talk or the way you act and react.